 C. Unless the fair hearing request is withdrawn by the recipient or recipient's guardian or lawyer, any requested fair hearing will proceed.
-At the fair hearing the claimant may raise any relevant issue and present any relevant information that they choose.
+At the fair hearing the claimant may raise any relevant issue and present any relevant information that he or she chooses.
 See 8.352.2 NMAC for a description of a claimant's HSD administrative hearing rights and responsibilities.